The Founding Lab

 3. A small private circle of educators doing the same work

-Thirty educators reading each other's cases over four weeks.
+A small circle of educators reading each other's cases.
 The conversations and connections often outlast the Lab itself.

 4. A draft of the method shaped, in part, by what you bring